 - Grate the nutmeg and keep aside.

-- Once the dry fruits cool down, then add everything in a dry grinder jar, including rose petals, fennel, black pepper, turmeric powder, cardamom seeds and sugar.
+- Once the nuts cool down, then add everything in a dry grinder jar, including rose petals, fennel, black pepper, turmeric powder, cardamom seeds and sugar.

-- Remove the milk masala powder and keep in an airtight container or jar.
-Store in the fridge, as the nuts may get rancid.
+- Remove the Milk Masala Powder and keep in an airtight container or jar.
+Store in the fridge or freezer, as the nuts may get rancid.

-- if not adding pumpkin/melon seeds, then reduce the quantity of following spices to:
+- If not adding pumpkin/melon seeds, then reduce the quantity of following spices to:

 Green cardamoms – 14 to 15

 Black pepper – ⅛ to ¼ teaspoon

 Grated or powdered nutmeg – 2 to 2.5 teaspoon